Medical & Biohazardous Waste Disposal in Pennsylvania

 We make biohazardous and medical waste invisible.

 With more than 3 decades of experience in managing healthcare waste, and a strong clinical background, it’s safe to say that we manage regulated medical waste quite differently to our peers.
 We do more than meet the needs of our clients.
-We are proactive in driving safety and infection control solutions, and are constantly innovating around the challenges faced by generators of waste, to create solutions that make our clients lives easier.
+We are proactive in driving safety and infection control solutions, and are constantly innovating around the challenges faced by generators of waste, to create tools and processes that make our clients lives easier.
 Some unique solutions Daniels provides includes:

 We make safety a priority, it’s a core value of our business.